RCC0149/wine-quality-pred/README.md

 📷 Submission Instructions

+Docker container successfully built (see screenshot).
+Deployed container image (see screenshot).
-Docker container successfully built (see screenshot) This repository contains all required code and assets.
+This repository contains all required code and assets.

 🧠 Note